evalenti99/FCB-RMA/README.md

 # project-plotting-fcb-rma
-2-hour project where a comparison is made between FCB and RMA, in the period 2011-2019.
+2-hour project where a comparison is made between FCB and RMA, over the period 2011-2019.
 The main output is a graph that should check all Al Cairo's indicators.
 This was my final assignment for Coursera's "Applied Plotting, Charting & Data Representation in Python".

 # Question:
 Is there a relationship between the ratio of ‘goals in favour/goals against’ and winning LaLiga games?
 Close look at the two best clubs in Spain: FC Barcelona and Real Madrid.